 Relax And Spend Time With Yourself

 Working remotely can be more stressful than working in a shared physical office.
 That’s why it’s vital that you aim for relaxation and spend some time with yourself.
 At the end of each workday, make sure to dedicate at least an hour for self-care.
-You can have a soothing bath using the Ancient Secret Bath Soak to take away the stress of the day.
+You can have a soothing bath using the Detox Bath Salt to take away the stress of the day.

 It would also be a good idea to work out, go for a run, or read a book—basically, do the things you enjoy most.
 You need to have time for yourself after working remotely as this can help recharge you.